JMGErie/Module-24-Final-Capstone-Project/README.md

 ### Results

 #### Random Forest Regression with Grid Search
-The Random Forest Regression model with Grid Search achieved the following results:
+I built a simple Random Forrest model first then built a second one with with Grid Search achieved the in hope to get better results:
 - Best Parameters: {'max_depth': 10, 'max_features': 'sqrt', 'min_samples_leaf': 1, 'min_samples_split': 2, 'n_estimators': 100}
-- Best Score (Negative Mean Squared Error): -21222.820554471615
+- Simple Random Forrest REgressor model's Mean Squared Error (Test set): 11919.871524698427
-- Grid Search CV Random Forest Regressor Mean Squared Error (Test set) for Yield Strength: 13226.23401298962
+- Grid Search CV Random Forest Regressor Mean Squared Error (Test set) for Yield Strength: 11652.939349206372
 - Percentage of Yield Strength Grid Search Random Forest Predictions within 10% of Actual Value: 96.47%
 - Random Forest Regressor Mean Squared Error for Tensile Strength: 11157.12503723807
 - Percentage of Random Forest Tensile Strength Predictions within 10% of Actual: 93.91%
 - Random Forest Regressor Mean Squared Error for Elongation: 16.712264606557383
+- Percentage of Random Forest Elongation Predictions within 10% of Actual: 72.61%
+- The 3 most important features were: ti: 0.406, si: 0.071, and al: 0.059
+- Yield Strngth Partial Dependance Plots showed strong partial dependance on ti with sharp rise between 0.5 and 2; al between 0 and 1.25, and c between 0.2 and 0.25.
-- Percentage of Random Forest Elongation Predictions within 10% of Actual: 72.61% The Grid Search improved the Random Forest Regressor model by finding the optimal hyperparameters, resulting in a high percentage of accurate predictions within 10% of the actual values for yield strength, tensile strength, and elongation.
+The Grid Search improved the Random Forest Regressor model by finding the optimal hyperparameters, resulting in a high percentage of accurate predictions within 10% of the actual values for yield strength, tensile strength, and elongation.

 #### Linear Regression with Polynomial Features and Ridge Regularization